Jstith/ZeroSpice/INSTALL.md

 #### 3.2 Install ZeroTier on Server

-The installation script can install ZeroTier for you, or you can install it manually:
+The server installation script can install ZeroTier for you, or you can install it manually:

 **Option A: Install via install.sh (recommended)**

-The ZeroSpice installation script will prompt you to install ZeroTier - just follow the prompts.
+The ZeroSpice Server installation script will prompt you to install ZeroTier - just follow the prompts.

 **Option B: Manual Installation**
 ```bash